techidaily/site-win11-tips/source/_posts/boosting-battlenet-speed-fasten-your-windows-pace.md

 ## 3\.
 Troubleshoot Your Connection

  A weak internet connection might be affecting Battle.net's download speed.
-You can confirm this by testing your connection speed by visiting any of the[best speed test websites](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
+You can confirm this by testing your connection speed by visiting any of the [best speed test websites](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .

- If you're getting a comparatively lower download speed, check out our guide on[how to improve your internet connection](https://www.makeuseof.com/how-to-improve-internet-speed/) .
+ If you're getting a comparatively lower download speed, check out our guide on [how to improve your internet connection](https://www.makeuseof.com/how-to-improve-internet-speed/) .
 If this helps improve your internet connection, try downloading games on Battle.net.
 But if there's no improvement in your connection, contact your internet service provider (ISP).

 ## 4\.
 Disable Any Proxy Server Connection

- A[proxy server](https://www.makeuseof.com/tag/what-is-a-proxy-server/) ensures that you're safe and protected online.
+ A [proxy server](https://www.makeuseof.com/tag/what-is-a-proxy-server/) ensures that you're safe and protected online.
 But on the negative side, it can make the connection unstable and slow down the download speed.

  You can try disabling any active proxy and check if it improves the download speed.
 Here's how: